AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/database-view/README.md

 ## Introduction

 This document explains how the Grid, Board, and Calendar shares the same data structs defined in the backend.
-It can be a development guide when you want to contribute to Grid, Board or Calendar.
-This document will be continuously updated, and any suggestions would be helpful.
+It can be a development guide when you want to contribute to the Grid, Board or Calendar feature.
+This document will be continuously updated, and all suggestions are appreciated.

 ## View Definitions
 Below you will find some quick definitions to help you read through the document.